krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 probabilistic analyses.
 Its particular strength lies in analyzing a class of problems that are not easily addressed using those techniques.

+### Why should I care?

+Intuitively, the presence calculus is useful when system property has " time-value" - i.e., its significance lies in how the underlying value of the property _accumulates over time_, not just its instantaneous value or its statistical measures.

-Intuitively, when a system property has a "time-value," the presence calculus offers tools to frame decisions in terms of managing that property's accumulation over time and timescales.
-We can categorize signals into those we want to accumulate (e.g., revenue, profits, satisfied customers) and those we want to constrain (e.g., costs, risks, debts, delays).
+We can categorize signals into those we want to _accumulate_ (e.g., revenue, profits, satisfied customers) and those we want to _constrain_ (e.g., costs, risks, debts, delays).
+The presence calculus offers tools to frame decisions about such properties in terms of _actively managing_ that property's accumulation over time and timescales.

+Specifically
-The presence calculus is well suited to reasoning about such properties.
-Specifically we focus on the following criteria. [^-not-exclusive]:
+we focus on the following criteria. [^-not-exclusive]:

 [^-not-exclusive]: This is not to imply that all these criteria are strictly required to apply the